henryw374/time-literals/README.md

  '[JSJoda](https://clojars.org/cljsjs/js-joda)' library (which is actually an implementation of JSR-310, rather than joda-time, as it's name would suggest).

- For Clojurists using jsr-310, checkout the cross-platform [tick](https://clojars.org/tick/versions/0.4.0-alpha) (v 0.4+) library
+ For Clojurists using jsr-310, take a look at the cross-platform [tick](https://clojars.org/tick/versions/0.4.0-alpha) (v 0.4+) library

 ## Alternatives